 I am a Woody Allen fan from way back.
 Annie Hall may be my favorite all-time movie, with Love and Death contending for "funniest film" in my estimation.
 Among other films, I was deeply affected by Contact (based on the Carl Sagan novel) and Schindler's List.
 Other greats, in my view: The Paper Chase, Sophie's Choice, Serpico, Peter Jackson's trilogy The Lord of the Rings, Cinema Paradiso, To Kill a Mockingbird, and ...And Justice for All.
 In a lighter vein, there's What's Up, Doc?, Star Trek IV: The Voyage Home (the whale one), The Producers (the original one with Zero Mostel and Gene Wilder), The Tall Blond Man with One Black Shoe, The Return of the Pink Panther, Trading Places, Young Frankenstein, and Splash!.

-Actors and Comics: Woody Allen, Diane Keaton, Meryl Streep, Victoria Jackson, (the late, great) Gilda Radner, Christopher Lloyd, Charles Grodin, Mary Steenburgen, Rita Rudner, Marlee Matlin, Jodie Foster, Wayne Brady, Nancy Pimental, Cynthia Stevenson, Tracy Nelson (the actress, not the blues singer), Lori Singer (who [her surname notwithstanding] is also not a singer but accomplishes the remarkable superfecta of supermodel, award-winning actress, concert cellist, and native Texan!)
+Actors and Comics: Woody Allen, Diane Keaton, Meryl Streep, Victoria Jackson, Gilda Radner, Christopher Lloyd, Charles Grodin, Mary Steenburgen, Rita Rudner, Marlee Matlin, Jodie Foster, Wayne Brady, Nancy Pimental, Cynthia Stevenson, Tracy Nelson (the actress, not the blues singer), Lori Singer (who [her surname notwithstanding] is also not a singer but achieves the remarkable superfecta of supermodel, award-winning actress, concert cellist, and native Texan!)

-Classical Musicians: Gil Shaham (violin), Orli Shaham (piano), Corey Cerovsek (violin), Leila Josefowicz (violin), Salvatore Accardo (violin), Sylvia McNair (soprano), Elisabeth Schwarzkopf (soprano), Gwen Hoebig (violin), Nancy Zhou (violin)
+Classical Musicians: Gil Shaham (violin), Orli Shaham (piano), Corey Cerovsek (violin), Leila Josefowicz (violin), Salvatore Accardo (violin), Sylvia McNair (soprano), Elisabeth Schwarzkopf (soprano), Gigi Mitchell-Velasco (mezzo-soprano), Gwen Hoebig (violin), Nancy Zhou (violin)

 Sanibel Island FL, Killington VT, Banff AB, Lake Louise AB, Big Sur CA, Pebble Beach CA, Blue Mountain Lake NY, Hamilton Pool Preserve (near Austin) TX